gwohlgen/digitalhumanities_dataset_and_eval/README.md

 Choose the book series you want to evaluate (`asoif` or `hp`), and the task type you want to do, analogy or doesnt_match.
 Call the scripts as shown below.
+In `config.py` you can switch from uni-gram (default) to n-gram datasets.
+For evaluation n-gram datasets set `NGRAMS=True`.

 #### Analogies task